api3dao/services/templates/javascript-ethers/README.md

 ```

 **WARNING:** Please note that whatever value you set for `NETWORK` in the .env
-file must match a file name within the `./services/data/beacons/0.3.1/`
+file must match a file name within the `@api3/services` repository.
+This is
-directory.
-This is because the script will try to find the address of an already
+because the script will try to find the address of an already deployed
-deployed RrpBeaconServer contract on the selected network.
-Also before actually
+RrpBeaconServer contract on the selected network.

-being able to read the beacon value please remember that you must contact the
+Also before actually being able to read the beacon value please remember that
-manager of the deployed RrpBeaconServer contract and ask for the
+you must contact the manager of the deployed RrpBeaconServer contract and ask
-BeaconReaderExample contract to be whitelisted.
+for the BeaconReaderExample contract to be whitelisted.